PLACENTINO ELEMENTARY SCHOOL

 Acceptable conduct on the school bus is achieved through the cooperative efforts of parents, students, and school personnel.
 School children being transported on a school bus are under the supervision and direction of the school bus driver.

-In cases when a child does not conduct himself/herself properly on a school bus, the bus driver and/or the transportation coordinator shall bring such misconduct to the attention of the Principal.
+In cases when a child does not conduct themselves properly on a school bus, the bus driver and/or the transportation coordinator shall bring such misconduct to the attention of the Principal.
 The child's Principal or her designee will inform the parents of the misconduct and request their cooperation in altering their child's behavior.

-A child who becomes a serious disciplinary problem on a school bus may have his/her riding privileges suspended.
+A child who becomes a serious disciplinary problem on a school bus may have their riding privileges suspended.
 After each disciplinary notice for inappropriate behavior on the bus, parents will be notified.
 A child may not be able to ride the bus for a period of time if you receive a third notice.
 If this does occur, the parents are responsible for transporting the child to and from school.

 Damage to the School Bus